-FujiFilm Medical Systems USA Inc., Stamford, Conn., has been awarded a maximum $98,024,868 modification exercising the first option year on a two year base contract with one two-year option and one, one-year option for digital imaging network-picture archive communication system.
-The modification is a fixed-price with economic-price-adjustment contract.
+McKesson Technologies Inc., Alpharetta, Ga., has been awarded a maximum $29,903,345 modification (P00007) exercising the first option-year period of a two-year base contract (SPM2D1-11-D-8385) with one two-year option and one one-year option periods for digital imaging network-picture archive communication system.
+Using services are Army, Navy, Air Force, Marine Corps, and federal civilian agencies.
 The contracting activity is the Defense Logistics Agency Troop Support, Philadelphia, Pa.

 Now that the Joint Information Environment (JIE) has become one of the top priorities for the Department of Defense information technology officials (see Gaining Consensus on the JIE, June 2013), it is more important than ever to make sure that this new paradigm of extending voice, data and multimedia to the warfighter integrate well with existing enterprise services within the military.
 That’s according to David DeVries, the deputy chief information officer for information enterprise with the Defense Department, speaking on a recen

 Northrop Grumman Space & Mission Systems, Redondo Beach, Calif., is being awarded a $10,118,368 modification to a cost-plus-fixed-fee contract (HR0011-09-C-0062).
 Under the Terahertz Electronics (THz) program, the performer shall develop critical device and integration technologies necessary to realize compact, high-performance electronic circuits that operate at a center frequency of 1.03 THz.
 Defense Advanced Research Projects Agency, Arlington, Va., is the contracting activity.